sramshaw/t_rx/README.md

 ### Demo

+Running this demo now essentially requires to use vscode to use the devcontainer environment.
+Once you open this repo in vscode, reopen it in the devcontainer.
+It should build itself as needed.
-the demos and unit tests will all run via `./run.sh` but the use of 'clear' will only leave pythagorian to show in the console at the end.
-If you want more, comment line 8 (clear) in the 2 `build.sh` files
+The demos and unit tests will all run via `./run.sh` that will run 2 builds.
+Because the code generation output is hidden by 'clear' during (successful) preprocessing , only the last build will be visible in the console output in the end.
+This leaves the pythagorian example be the last one showing ouput.
+Consider running `build.sh` for each example independently.

 ### Development